signalfx/puppet_install_collectd/README.md

 ## Overview

-This Puppet module installs and configures the collectd from [SignalFx](http://signalfx.com), it also configures your collectd to send metrics to SignalFx.
+This Puppet module installs and configures the collectd from [SignalFx](http://signalfx.com), it also configures the installed collectd to send metrics to SignalFx.

 With this module, you can also configure collectd plugins like collectd-rabbitmq, collectd-elasticsearch, collectd-redis etc to send metrics to SignalFx.